 Riprap and backfill material for levee repairs are transported from an off-site commercial quarry to the designated stockpile sites or directly to the repair sites on the levees.
 Because the local rock is deficient, contractors haul in suitable rock from sources up to 200 miles away.
 Rock is typically hauled in dump trucks with pup trailers or in side-dump trucks.
 During rock hauling operations, the Corps may haul about 10 loads per day of large rock (e.g. riprap) and about 20 loads per day of smaller rock (e.g. rockfill).
 The Corps' levee repair contractor may make about 25 trips per day to haul material from the stockpile sites to the work sites.
-Hauling operations from the stockpiles typically take place starting about mid-May when emergency repairs begin during spring runoff.
-Hauling rock from the quarries or rock sources to the stockpile sites typically takes place from mid-August to the end of the regular work season in November or December, depending on the weather.
+Hauling operations from the stockpile sites to the work sites.
+Hauling operations from the stockpile sites to the quarries or rock sources to the stockpile sites typically take place starting about mid-May when emergency repairs begin during spring runoff.
+Hauling rock from the quarries or rock sources to the stockpile sites to the end of the regular work season in November or December, depending on the weather.